lego.com replacement parts self-serve request project main image

 Day 2: Ideate it

-On day 2, the team and the stakeholders had some ideation sessions - Worst Possible Ideas and Best Possible Ideas - and generated some solutions to improve the flow.
+On day 2, the team and the stakeholders had some ideation sessions - Worst Possible Ideas and Realistic Ideas - and generated some solutions to improve the flow.
 Similar ideas were grouped.
 The team discussed the effect and effort of the groups of ideas.

 design sprint day 2 banner - ideate it